cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 And, if you're curious about what your Twitter data looks like and want to get some insights out of them, [Observable](https://twitter.com/observablehq) has a [nice framework (and guide) for you](https://observablehq.com/@observablehq/save-and-analyze-your-twitter-archive).

-*This blog post was last updated November 13, 2022.*
+*This blog post was last updated April 23, 2023.*

 [^1]: Tooting is tweeting at Mastodon.